Aranda-Lasch/Henge/README.md

 contains the working files uploaded to fxhash

-The random seed can be set on line31 in fxhash-snippet.js
+The random seed can be set on line 31 in fxhash-snippet.js